-Healthy, vegan ricotta cheese made from almonds, have you tried it before?
+Healthy, vegan ricotta cheese made from almonds, have you tried it yet?
 If not, prepare yourself!
-One taste of this creamy, fluffy and light almond ricotta, and you’ll want to stuff it in shells, layer it into lasagna, put dollops of it on pizza, spread it on toast, dip veggies and crackers in it, and even add it to desserts.
-You won’t believe how clean and delicious it tastes until you try it.
+One taste of this creamy, fluffy and light almond ricotta, and you’ll want to use it in manicotti, layer it into lasagna, put dollops of it on pizza, spread it on toast, dip veggies and crackers in it, and even add it to desserts.
+You won’t believe how fresh and delicious almond ricotta tastes until you try it.
+You only need 2 ingredients to make amazing vegan ricotta cheese (plus salt and water), and it’s cashew-free and nutritional yeast-free, too!

-I use this ricotta so often (like in my Sweet Orange Ricotta, Crostini, and Baked Ziti), I decided it might be easier for you and me both if I gave it its own recipe page.
+I use this vegan ricotta so often (like in my Sweet Orange Ricotta, Crostini, and Baked Ziti), I decided it might be easier for you and me both if I gave it its own recipe page.
 Credit goes to Miyoko Schinner for this recipe.
 If you haven’t already, you should definitely check out her book Artisan Vegan Cheese.
 It’s incredibly helpful and inspiring and perfect for all you cheese lovers out there.
-It was published in 2012, so maybe it’s too soon to call it a classic.
-But I’m going to anyway!
+It was published in 2012, so maybe it’s too soon to call it a classic, but I’m going to anyway!
 It’s 100% worthy of the title.
-I slightly adapted the ingredients and amounts to suit my taste, and you can do the same (hint: try it with fresh herbs and garlic).
-Enjoy!
+I slightly adapted the ingredients and amounts to suit my taste, and you can do the same (hint: try this almond ricotta with fresh herbs and garlic).
+It’s so incredibly versatile, not to mention easy.
+All you need is a food processor.

 - Vegan Stuffed Crust Pizza With Homemade Mozzarella